Last updated on July 19th, 2021

 - VUSA vs VUSD

 - CSPX vs SPY

 - CSPX vs IVV

-#3 Choose a brokerage or robo-advisor that allows you to invest in the S&P 500
+#3 Select a platform (either a brokerage or robo-advisor) that allows you to invest in the ETF or mutual fund of your choice

 So you’ve decided which ETF or mutual fund you should choose.
 Now, you’ll need to find a brokerage or robo-advisor that allows you to purchase it.